 Clear Your Gutters

-Clearing your gutters is an oddly satisfying job – it’s always surprising the amount of moss, leaves and other debris that can gather in there.
+Clearing your gutters is an oddly satisfying job.
+It’s always surprising the amount of moss, leaves, and other debris that can gather in there over autumn.
 If your gutter blocs and overflows it can cause leaks in your home and other untold damage

 Repairing Cracks in the Mortar

 Cracks in the mortar can let dampness and cold in.
 Not only that, pre-existing cracks can be made a lot worse if water gets in and then freezes.
-Needless to say it’s a good idea to spent an hour or two repairing any cracks.
-We did this ourselves this year – we bought a mortar repair kit from the hardware shop, followed the mixing instructions and went for it.
+Needless to say, it’s a good idea to spend an hour or two repairing any cracks.
+We did this ourselves this year.
+We bought a mortar repair kit from the hardware shop, followed the mixing instructions, and went for it.
 As a handy tip – it’s a good idea to have a pair of latex or rubber gloves on to help apply the mortar neatly.

 Get Your Boiler Serviced